AgonConsole8/agon-docs/docs/VDP.md

 ## VDU 23 commands

 `VDU 23` essentially has a split purpose.
-The first is to redefine the display characters, and the second is to send commands to the VDP to access some more sophisticated behaviour.
+The first is to redefine the system font display characters, and the second is to send commands to the VDP to control and access more sophisticated behaviour.

 For more information on these commands and a full list, please consult the `VDU 23` section of the [VDU Commands](vdp/VDU-Commands.md) document.
 This includes the [Bitmap and Sprite API](vdp/Bitmaps-API.md).

-Amongst this you will also find [system commands](vdp/System-Commands.md), which start with `VDU 23, 0` and are unique to the Agon platform.
-Within the system commands set you will find the [Audio API](vdp/Enhanced-Audio-API.md), and [Buffered Commands API](vdp/Buffered-Commands-API.md).
+Amongst this you will also find [system commands](vdp/System-Commands.md), which start with `VDU 23, 0`, most of which are unique to the Agon platform.
+Within the system commands set you will find the [Audio API](vdp/Enhanced-Audio-API.md), [Buffered Commands API](vdp/Buffered-Commands-API.md), [Font API](vdp/Font-API.md), and [Context Management API](vdp/Context-Management-API.md).